Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also has a waste management system in place.
+The company also reports a detailed waste management system, managing both liquid and solid waste through the 3R concept (reduce, reuse, recycle).

 • Community, land and labour rights Community, land and labour rights